Skip to Main Content

 Citators Indicate Bad Law

-A citator is the only reliable way to determine if a regulation is good law or not.
+A citator is a reliable way to determine if a regulation is good law or not.
 However, you also need context and good judgment in order to interpret the information a citator provides and understand how it affects the validity of a particular regulation.

 Shepard's® is the citator for Lexis.
-On Lexis, you can Shepardize® South Carolina statutes and cases, but it is not possible to Shepardize® a South Carolina regulation.
-There will be no signal (positive or negative), no Citing Decisions; and no Other Citing Sources listed for a South Carolina regulation on Lexis, even if the regulation has been cited.
+On Lexis, while you can Shepardize® South Carolina statutes and cases, the Shepard's® service is incomplete for South Carolina regulations.
+There may be no signal (positive or negative), no Citing Decisions; and no Other Citing Sources listed for a South Carolina regulation on Lexis, even if the regulation has been cited.

 KeyCite® is the citator for Westlaw.